 Are we there yet?

 Who among us hasn’t taken a car ride as a kid and asked this question of the driver?
-When you’re little, you’re in the back seat, and you don’t really understand how you are getting where you are going, it’s unsettling not to know if you’ve reached your destination.
+When you’re little you’re in the back seat, and if you don’t really understand how you are getting where you are going, it’s unsettling not to know if you’ve reached your destination.

 In our nonprofit organizations, we also want to know if we are there yet: Have we achieved our goals?
 Are we making a difference?
 Are we changing lives, neighborhoods, or circumstances?
 Are we growing as an organization, evolving to meet emerging needs?
 Are we working more efficiently and learning from our mistakes?